yoanastamenova/yoanastamenova/README.md

 # Hey, I'm Yoana 👋🏽

-I am a Full Stack Developer, based in Valencia and constantly learning new technologies.
-Feel free to checkout my projects, suggest improvements or even a future collaboration.
-Let me know if you are interested in working together or any kind of feedback is welcome!
-Thank you for visiting my page!
+I am a Full Stack Developer, based in Valencia and I am constantly learning new technologies.
+Please take a look at my projects, offer suggestions, or discuss potential collaborations.
+If you're interested in partnering or have feedback, I'd love to hear from you!
+Thanks for stopping by my page!

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='100"'>